 The rules of cash out refinance vary from lender to lender, but there are some universal truisms.
 Lenders generally require that borrowers stick to a “seasoning” period of 12 months before committing to a cash out refinance.
 In other words, you’ll need to have owned the home for a year before seeking a cash out refinance.
 Cash out refinances also usually come with a loan-to-value ratio (LTV) rule.
 You probably won’t be able to get a cash out refinance mortgage with more than an 80% LTV.

 When you’re considering a cash out refinance, you don’t have to prove that you can afford the extra debt, or that you’re planning on using the cash for paying off high-interest debt or making investments.
-You could cash out some huge percentage of the value of your home and blow all the money on shoes – there’s no rule against it.
 The catch is that you still have to keep up on the payments for your new, bigger mortgage.
 And as we’ve covered, there are some risks involved.